Leadership / 11.21.18

 Thank you from Linda Deckard

 For those in ticketing circles, Linda Deckard needs no introduction.
 She’s a veteran trade journalist plus the founder and former editor of Venues Today, which was acquired in late 2016 by Oak View Group and rebranded as VenuesNow.
 She has recently founded a new company, Deckard and Associates, with plans to tell the industry’s story through books.
+Linda also is now publishing the blog Based on Truth, which presents vignettes about behind-the-scenes decision-making and emergency response in the daily lives of venue managers over the years.

 “With all my years at VenuesNow/Venues Today, one of my goals in life was to recognize all the professionals that make this industry so good and strong.
 Ticketing professionals are essential.
 From the good old days when you had hard tickets, counted them and made sure there was a seat for the ticket … to the digital ways of today.
 You have to have a seat that matches up with the ticket.
 You need to have a package that matches up with the experience.
 The ticketing professional is the one who does that manifest, who does that seating chart, who makes sure what we’re selling is real, there, usable and available.
 If there is a problem with the seat because of sightlines or maybe it’s broken or dirty, you’re the ones who make sure there is an alternative.
 You are essential to making the live event happen.